fabcoins-dot-info/fabcoins.info/docs/adding-events-release-notes-and-alerts.md

 ## The --- below ends the YAML header.
 After that, paste the release notes.
 ## Warning: this site's Markdown parser commonly requires you make two
-## changes to the release notes from the Bitcoin Core source tree:
+## changes to the release notes from the Fabcoin Core source tree:
 ##
 ## 1. Make sure both ordered and unordered lists are preceded by an empty
 ## (whitespace only) line, like the empty line before this list item.
 ##
-## 2. Place URLs inside angle brackets, like <http://bitcoin.org/bin>
+## 2. Place URLs inside angle brackets, like <http://fabcoins.info/bin>
 ---
 ```